sydneygao/JJ-stash-config/README.md

 This configuration uses `proxy-providers` to automatically fetch proxy nodes from a remote subscription URL.
 You need to fill in your actual subscription link in the configuration file.

-Locate the `proxy-providers` section in `jj-config.yaml` and replace the `url` field value with your subscription address:
+***In the Stash app, tap the imported configuration file 「JJ-config」 and select 「Visual Editor」.***

+In 「Visual Editor」 ➡️ 「Proxy」 ➡️ 「Remote Proxy Set」 ➡️ 「Airport1」, enter your subscription URL.

 ```yaml
 proxy-providers: